 Don’t miss our roundup of the best things to do in Chicago.

 More than 10,000 Catholics took to the streets of Belfast in 1998 to hold the first St. Patrick’s Day Parade in the long-divided Northern Ireland city.
 In hope of encouraging Protestant involvement, the parade organizer told the fife-and-drum bands not to play any anti-British music.

 Pork was the original meal for this holiday

 Corned beef and cabbage is the quintessential St. Patrick’s meal, right?
 Actually, in pre-famine Ireland, beef was a rare delicacy—the commoners typically ate pork.
 But when Irish immigrants came to the United States, they reportedly noticed their Jewish neighbours and fellow immigrants buying brisket from kosher butchers and followed suit.
-The Jews even slow-cooked their Passover meal with potatoes.
-(The Irish threw in the cabbage.)

 Next, check out the best things to do in Ireland off the beaten path.